robfatland/othermathclub/Appendix G. Math acolyte.md

 ## The progression

-Solving problems that involve calculation might be '''A''', the first step in the progression of an acolyte mathematician.
+Solving problems that involve calculation might be *A*, the first step in the progression of an acolyte mathematician.